Asian shares bounce after losses, dollar sags on weak U.S. CPI

 "Due to caution towards a further escalation in tensions over North Korea, U.S. yields and equities are expected to decline and the yen is likely keep appreciating this week," said Masafumi Yamamoto, chief forex strategist at Mizuho Securities in Tokyo.

+Japan's Nikkei <.N225> bucked the trend and fell 1 percent as a stronger yen overshadowed much better-than-expected second quarter economic growth.

 U.S. Treasury yields, which already declined on the North Korean concerns, fell further on Friday on the soft U.S. consumer prices data.
-The benchmark 10-year Treasury yield <US10YT=RR> touched 2.182 percent on Friday, its lowest since late June.
+The benchmark 10-year Treasury yield <US10YT=RR> touched 2.182 percent on Friday, its lowest since late June, before pulling back a little to 2.204 percent on Monday.

 Friday's data showed the U.S. consumer price index edged up just 0.1 percent last month after it was unchanged in June.
 Economists polled by Reuters had forecast the CPI rising 0.2 percent in July.

-The dollar index against a basket of six major currencies was steady at 93.085 <.DXY> after it slipped about 0.4 percent on Friday.
+The dollar index against a basket of six major currencies was flat at 93.076 <.DXY> after it slipped about 0.4 percent on Friday.

 The yen tends to gain in times of geopolitical tension on expectations that Japanese investors will repatriate assets.